 - Plan / Target The Trust has a planned deficit target of £6.7m (Amber).
 The revised Control Total and associated changes in income and expenditure have been accepted by the Board. - Year to date the Trust reports £0.4m adverse variance from the original plan of £2.2m deficit (Amber). - Year to date CIPs are on plan.
 The full year plan of £10.5m is still expected to be achieved.
 An additional £0.5m has been included in the revised plan to mitigate additional pressure on the QIP programmes.
 (Amber) - Capital spend is £0.3m against a revised Capital plan of £0.5m.
 DCA replacement have been re-profiled throughout the year to reflect revised timescales for delivery.
 To date NHSI has only approved £14m of the £19m CRL requested.
+(Amber) - Cash is £17.6m, £1.5m adverse to plan.
+The trust is currently invoicing based on last years lower recurrent income total while awaiting the outcome of contract negotiations for this year.
 (Amber)

-has only approved £14m of the £19m CRL requested.
-(Amber) Cash is £17.6m, £1.5m adverse to plan.
-The trust is currently invoicing based on last years lower recurrent income total while awaiting the outcome of contract negotiations for this year.
-(Amber) Action required The FIC is requested to review and note the Financial Results provided.
-Key implications
+The FIC is requested to review and note the Financial Results provided.

-Key implications and risks arising from this paper
+Key implications and risks arisi Key implications and risks arising from this paper

 Clinical and Quality

 Performance

 Financial Review of the Financial Position by this sub-committee will provide assurance to the Trust Board

 Workforce

 Governance and Well-led

 Reputation

 Other

-This paper supports the achieve Workstreams: ment of the following Quality Improvement Plan
+This paper supports the achieve Workstreams: ement of the following Quality Improvement Plan

 Making the London Ambulance Service a great place to work

 Achieving Good Governance

 Improving Patient Experience

 Improving Environment and Resources X

 Taking Pride and Responsibility